akameco/touch-alt/readme.md

 ```
 $ touch-alt --help

+  Create from a template instead of a new file

   Usage
   $ touch-alt <source>
   $ touch-alt --add <source>

   Options
-  --add   Create new template file
+  -a, --add         Create new template file
+  -o, --overwrite   Overwrite by template

   Example
   $ touch-alt .editorconfig